 JoAnne Piccirillo was a fifth grade teacher at Carrington Elementary School.
 JoAnne went beyond teaching content.
 She taught students how to self-evaluate and guide their own learning.
 She incorporated real world examples into her lessons.
 From listening to current events on the news to looking for science experiments in her flower garden, she was constantly looking for new ways to connect learning with life.

-2009: Alison Cremins, Kennedy High School
+2009: Alison Cremins, John F. Kennedy High School

 Alison Cremins was an English Lanuage Arts teacher at Kennedy High School.
 Alison is extremely capable of engagig students and motivating them to achieve and make strides through the curriculum.
 While at Kennedy, she assumed the lead in the school's Positive Behavioral Support program and was intrumental in trying to make a systemic change in the culture of the school.
 She was one of the program's lead teachers and made incredible efforts in improving student behavior and attendance.
 She is a role model of civic responsibility, leading the "WAM-bassadors," student council, the high school newspaper and blood drives.
 Alison currently teaches English Language Arts at West Side Middle School.